emh5600/Eryk-Heyssler/README.md

 Drawing Application : A paint-like application written in C. Written in Java.

 Flight Scheduler : A flight scheduling system that is based heavily upon object oriented programming and MySQL.
 Must run the derby server FlightSchedulerDBErykemh5600 before running the main program.
 Written in Java.

+Expression Tree Builder : Takes expressions in either infix or postfix, converts them to its complement, builds an expression tree, and does an inorder traversal to return the result.
+Written in C++ and Java.